Kaplan MT / Harimau: Armor

 The hull armor of MMWT is using modular armor.
 It is categorized as STANAG 4569 level 4 protection, which means the tank can withstand 14.5×114mm AP rounds at 200 meters with 911 m/s velocity.
 The underbelly of the tank uses V-hull, able to withstand 10 kg AT mine under the tracks and under the center.
 Due to modularity, the armor can be augmented to level 5 protection (withstand 25 mm APDS-T at 500 m with 1258 m/s velocity) without increasing the volume of the tank, with the frontal arc able to withstand 30 mm rounds.

 Mobility

 Dynamic and mobility test taken in 7–16 August 2018 to prove the specification design.
 The tank uses a Caterpillar C13 diesel engine generating 711 hp, coupled with Allison/Caterpillar X300 transmission.
 During the test the tank is able to reach 78 km/h in road speed.
 The prototype is able to cross 2 m trench and 0.9 m vertical obstacle.

 Defensive Systems

 The MMWT's survivability has been further strengthened.
-A modular PULAT Active Protection System joint-developed by ASELSAN and TÜBİTAK SAGE can be integrated.
+A modular PULAT active protection system joint-developed by ASELSAN and TUBITAK SAGE can be integrated.
 This ensures the tank's defensive capabilities against projectiles at all-angles.

+Variants

+Kaplan / Harimau APC

+FNSS and Pindad signed an agreement in October 2024 to produce two prototypes of armored personnel carrier (APC) variant of the MMWT platform to meet the Indonesian Army contract for 30-tonnes tracked armored personnel carrier.
+The first prototype was built by FNSS and the second by Pindad, with both units to be delivered by 2026.
+The APC has a crew of three—the driver, gunner, vehicle commander—and could carry 10 troops.
+The Kaplan / Harimau APC was designed to be modular and could be fitted with various manned or unmanned turrets.
+The first Harimau APC was unveiled at the 2024 Indo Defence Expo held on 11–14 June 2025.

+Kaplan FSRV

+Kaplan Fire Support and Reconnaissance Vehicle (FSRV) is a Turkish tracked armoured fighting vehicle by FNSS, derived from the Kaplan MT.
+Unveiled at IDEF 2025 in Istanbul, it pairs the Kaplan chassis with the TEBER-II 30/40 two-crew turret mounting a convertible 30mm to 40mm autocannon, plus twin launchers for ATGMs or loitering munitions integrated at each sides of the turret with 4 extra stored missiles under armour compartment.
+Its suite includes battle-management, standard thermal sights and LSR, and automatic target tracking—with options for 360 cameras, a tube-launched or tethered drones for recon and Electronic Warfare packages.
+The FSRV platform is intended for ISTAR missions (intelligence, surveillance, target acquisition, and reconnaissance) and for providing direct fire support ahead of the main force, with configurations tailored for urban and drone-contested environments.